LinkedIn is the place to be if you’re looking for a job, and learning how to write a great LinkedIn summary can help you immensely!

 We’ve written about LinkedIn quite a lot, but the attention this network got due to the COVID-19 situation is almost surreal.
 With people working from home and many (unfortunately) losing their jobs, the activity of users on LinkedIn has increased.
-And if you’re not on LinkedIn already, better join now.
+And if you’re not on LinkedIn already, you better join now.

 What rules should you follow when writing a LinkedIn summary?

 Because LinkedIn is not as strict as a CV, you can go ahead and use personal pronouns and write paragraphs.
 Yes, LinkedIn is used by professionals, but it is also a social network so different rules apply.
-You can be a bit relaxed here and it is not considered a big no-no if you let you personality show.
+You can be a bit relaxed here and it is not considered a big no-no if you let your personality show.

 However, be mindful of the length and difficulty of the text – long and complex blocks of text should still be avoided.

-A great LinkedIn summary will show your enthusiasm for the field you are interested in while at the same time offer a quick overview of your career.
+A great LinkedIn summary will show your enthusiasm for the field you are interested in while at the same time offering a quick overview of your career.
 Depending on your background and personal situation, you can talk about your skills here, too.

 Avoid using vague phrases or words, overused terms, and adjectives that do not apply to you.
-After all, you need to provide a summary of you, so, make sure you recognize the person you described.
+After all, you need to provide a summary of yourself, so, make sure you recognize the person you described.